rstriquer/webchat-react-client/README.md

 This project is an interface to a web chat used to learn React and some other languages.

+The main objective of the project is to study programming languages and techniques, it has not been improved for deployment on a production server, only development environment.

 Application developed following tutorial from https://www.youtube.com/watch?v=LvfJ2wEpMrs&list=PLMhAeHCz8S3_VYiYxpcXtMz96vePOuOX3
-The full course is spreaded between some few github projects, this interface is based on the last one, provided here https://www.youtube.com/redirect?v=IdlA5fhEXoA&event=video_description&redir_token=QUFFLUhqbVVPdjl4bUlJYVNpRmFHRnRYTFVmbzFzWGJCQXxBQ3Jtc0ttV0h5Q2FwY0xsSUYyN0hiVlhQUnl5YlZsbFFPOFRRaWxMNmVtMElLNHN6S292VE1NWmZhLVdlMXo3WWNKQmhSRmoxRTdsMF9TUlZKTk5Td1ByTzF2V1RWelItWUJRNGs5NGlaQmM2R051NGdHSGlCaw%3D%3D&q=https%3A%2F%2Fgithub.com%2Fhidjou%2Fnode-graphql-react-chat-app%2Ftree%2Fclass-15
-The original project have a fullstack writen in Node.JS
+The full course is spreaded between some few github projects, this interface is based on the last one, provided here https://github.com/hidjou/node-graphql-react-chat-app/tree/class-15 The original project have all (back-end and front-end) in the same project, one of the ideas of this project, in addition to studying the languages separately, is to make it possible for the front-end to be used to study other back-end languages and vice versa in a simpler way.

+For options of back end projects look in my profile for a project with the name webchat that has "server" in its name, descriptive or even in their README files.

 # Pre requirements: